MrMySQL/youtube-transcript/README.md

 -   `NotTranslatableException`: Thrown when attempting to translate a transcript that is not translatable.
 -   `TranscriptsDisabledException`: Thrown when transcripts are disabled for the video.
 -   `TooManyRequestsException`: Thrown when YouTube imposes a rate limit.
+-   `PoTokenRequiredException`: Thrown when a PO Token is required to retrieve the transcript (please open a GitHub issue if you see this).

 ### Example: